GitHub Setup

 How Automatic Deployments Work

-When you push code to GitHub, Deploy Forge automatically detects the change and triggers a deployment.
+When you push code to GitHub, Deploy Forge automatically detects the change and coordinates a deployment.
 Here's what happens behind the scenes:

-2. Deploy Forge notifies your site - The event is forwarded to your WordPress site
+2. Deploy Forge creates a deployment - A deployment record is created and a custom event is forwarded to your WordPress site

 This is all configured automatically when you connect your site.
 You don't need to manually set up any webhooks.